mszostok/version/docs/customization/pretty/format.md

 # Format

 !!! note ""
-    Formatting focuses on the style of displayed pretty version's data.
+    Formatting focuses on the style of your displayed pretty version data.

-Format allows you to define your own theme and adjust output for your branding color.
-In general, add underscores, bold, italic, and text and background colors.
+Format lets you define your own theme and adjust the output to your branding colors.
+In general, you can add underscores, bold and italic formatting, text, and background colors.

 ## Go